-- Before January 1, 2011, you participate in Regular Tier 1.
-Your benefits are described in this booklet. - On or after January 1, 2011\, you participate in Regular Tier 2.
-Please refer to IMRF's Regular Tier 2 booklet.
+- On or after January 1, 2011\, you participate in Regular Tier 2.
+Your benefits are described in this booklet. - Before January 1, 2011, you participate in Regular Tier 1.
+Please refer to IMRF's Regular Tier 1 booklet.

-\Exception: If you have any IMRF or reciprocal retirement system participation prior to January 1, 2011 (except participation in the Judges or General Assembly Retirement Systems), and are enrolled in IMRF after January 1, 2011, you will participate in Tier 1.
+\Exception: If you participated in IMRF or in a reciprocal retirement system (with the exception of the Judges' Retirement System and the General Assembly Retirement System) before January 1, 2011, and are enrolled in IMRF after January 1, 2011, you will participate in Tier 1.